 There’s no evidence that vaping will aid in weight loss or cause weight gain, even if nicotine is used.
 Although nicotine is considered by many to be an appetite suppressant, especially in the context of smoking, there’s not much conclusive evidence that proves its efficacy at losing weight.
 That said, nicotine is a stimulant, and other similar stimulants (like caffeine) are associated with fat burning by increasing metabolic rate.
 But fat burning and weight loss are not the same.

 That’s not to say it’s impossible for weight loss to occur from vaping, but it’s definitely not a real side effect.
-If by chance someone does experience weight loss with vaping, a much simpler explanation could be that vaping is an oral fixation without calories.
-Many vapers find that vaping sweet flavors decreases their need to eat sweets.
+If by chance someone does experience weight loss with vaping, a simpler explanation is that vaping is an oral fixation without calories.
+Many vapers find vaping sweet flavors decreases their need to eat sweets.
 On the flipside, if you quit vaping, there’s a chance that the absence of the hand-to-mouth action may end up getting replaced with calories that could lead to weight gain.

-If you’re feeling nauseous from vaping, it could be due to flavors in your e-juice or from nicotine.
-Like side effects from over-the-counter nicotine replacement therapies like gums and patches, the feeling of an upset stomach has been noted as a common side effect of nicotine consumption.
+If you’re feeling nauseous from vaping, it could be due to nicotine.
+Similar to the side effects from over-the-counter nicotine replacement therapies like gums and patches, the feeling of an upset stomach has been noted as a common side effect of nicotine consumption.
 Smokers often report the same when they began smoking.

 Nicotine is a stimulant that paradoxically can increase mental alertness and have a sedative effect.
 For some users, it’s more of one than the other.
 It’s conceivable that if you’re tired or fatigued from vaping, it could be similar to a caffeine crash.
 If you find yourself getting sleepy, try lowering or increasing your nicotine strength, or even eliminating it all together.
 The point is, what you’re currently using is disagreeing with you.
 Change it up.